mohammedsouleymane/logseq/pages/Information visualisation.md

 		- more subtle grey values can be distinguished at the point of crossover
 		- it subtle grey-level gradation within the bounds of a small  object are important, create low-luminance contrast between the object and its background.
 	- Monitor/projector setup
 		- Ideally, when setting up a monitor for viewing data, a light neutral-coloured wall behind the screen should reflect an amount of light comparable to the level of light coming from the monitor.
-The wall facing the screen should be of low reflectance (mid- to dark grey) to reduc
+The wall facing the screen should be of low reflectance (mid- to dark grey) to reduce reflections from the monitor screen.
+Lights should be placed so that they do not reflect from the monitor screen.
+		- When setting up a
 	-